 The logo has also been accused of plagiarism.

-It was considered to be too similar to the logo of sportswear brand Hansdotter, founded by the former Swedish alpine skier and Olympics gold medalist Frida Hansdotter.
+It was considered to be too similar to the logo of the sportswear brand Hansdotter, founded by the former Swedish alpine skier and Olympics gold medalist Frida Hansdotter.
 The brand was launched few weeks ago and the similarity also stroke the new entrepreneur, which raised internal discussions about the next steps to take.

 It would also look like a real estate advocacy group in Sweden, Fastighetsägarnas.

-Yet, the club said they had hired a company to verify the logo uniqueness and avoid any issue.
+Yet, the club said they had hired a company to verify the logo’s uniqueness and avoid any issues.

 According to Resume, the club has invested SEK 1 million (US$107,000) for the redesign.
-The marketing agency Sould, which created the logo, worked on it since the summer 2021.
+The marketing agency Sould, which created the logo, worked on it since the summer of 2021.
 They took over from another agency as the club wanted a new start on the work, the company explained.